jimbobarto/sigmar-media/README.md

 And then whatever you need for the channels.
 The base implementation has:
 * praw
 * python-twitter
-* requests (the Discord channel currently makes simple requests to Webhook)
+* requests (the Discord channel currently makes simple requests to a webhook per channel)

 ### Installing